GlobalFishingWatch/api-vessels/README.md

 To manage the datasets, you can use the built-in UI at the [google cloud web console](https://console.cloud.google.com/datastore/entities;kind=Dataset).
-You need to select the proper namespace
+You need to select the proper namespace.

 ## License